Severson-Group/docs.amdc.dev/source/getting-started/user-guide/host-interface/python-wrapper.md

 amdc = AMDC()
 ```

-Next, required configuration is needed depending on if UART or Ethernet is used.
+Next, configure the `amdc` object based on if UART or Ethernet is used.

 ### Configuring UART Mode